 Adoption of the long-term Safe System goal of eliminating death and long-term injury to be reached by interim, step-wide targets is widely accepted as international good practice.
-See Road safety management, Quantitative road safety targets.
+See Erso web texts on Road safety management and Quantitative road safety targets.

 Accordingly, in an organisational context, the draft ISO standard 39001 requires adoption of the Safe System goal and decisions on objectives and targets for the interim.
-The organization is required to follow a process that reviews its current RTS performance, selects RTS performance factors to work on, analyzes what it can achieve over time and sets appropriate objectives, RTS targets and plans to achieve them.
-These can include targets for final and intermediate outcomes, as well as organizational outputs.
-When establishing its targets, the organization is required to take into account its risks and opportunities, its RTS performance factors as well as give consideration to its management capacity.
+The organisation is required to follow a process that reviews its current RTS performance, selects RTS performance factors to work on, analyses what it can achieve over time and sets appropriate objectives, RTS targets and plans to achieve them.
+These can include targets for final and intermediate outcomes, as well as organisational outputs.
+When establishing its targets, the organisation is required to take into account its risks and opportunities, its RTS performance factors as well as give consideration to its management capacity.
 It shall also consider its technological options, its financial, operational and business requirements, and the views of interested parties.